th1rst/learning/Projects/lamberttravel/README.md

 5. After countless hours searching for a solution on how to pass props around to a new tab (single page application worked flawlessly, only encounter problems when opening room X in a new tab via MiddleMouse) and finding out that it wasn't possible, I decided to just disable the middle mouse entirely via "React One Tab Enforcer".

+6. The Search function.
+Filtering rooms by X properties was not a problem.
+While having to filter for multiple properties, this became the toughest issue of them all.
+After two days and almost going crazy, I went for a "it works" solution of multiple if/else if's.
+Not the most elegant, but it gets the job done.
+Even asking a question on Stack Overflow was not helpful.

 Other than that, I learned a ton and it was an AMAZING journey.
-Very happy!
+Very happy with the result!